sandeeptasahoo/AndroidTrainingRepository/interviewPreparation.md

                10. onDestroy: fragment instance destroy
                11. onDetach: fragment detaches from activity
      2. How do you manage configuration changes?
-        1. Configuration change happens for orientation change, locale language changes, keyboard availability, screen size changes
+        1. Configuration change happens for orientation change, locale language changes, keyboard availability, and screen size changes
         2. When configuration changes, onDestroy is called for the  current activity.
 A new instance is created with onCreate.
-        3. The state can be restored manually using SaveInstanceState in onCreate bundle
+        3. The state can be restored manually using the SaveInstanceState in the onCreate bundle
         4. @Override
           protected void onSaveInstanceState(Bundle outState) {
               outState.putString("inputText", editText.getText().toString());